goatandsheep/McMaster_Notes/sfwr_eng_4c03.md

   * Multiplexor / Demultiplexor
   * Reliable data transfer
   * Flow Control: throttled by receiver, so sender reacts
+  * Data flows in order
   * Congestion Control: Adjusts transmission rate based on congestion signal
+* Both sides must "tear down connection" before either is allowed to stop receiving from the other side

 ## Security